andmbg/pks/README.md

 source venv/bin/activate
 ```

+The imported dataset has originally been included with this repository.
+If it is missing, it can be reconstructed from
+the raw data files in `data/raw/`, which are Excel files directly taken from the relevant website (BKA).

-Import the data (this will take a few minutes):
+The import job will take a few minutes:

 ``` bash
 make data
 ```

-Run the app.
-Watch the command-line output for the URL (likely 'localhost:8050' or '127.0.0.1:8050').
+The app is ready to go now.

 ``` bash
 make run
 ```

+Open a browser and visit `localhost:8080` or `127.0.0.1:8080`.
+The port may change if you have another service running on 8080.
+`dashboard.log` should contain the exact address if the above one fails.